pingswept/me30-website/content/notes/rpi-setup.md

     GPIO.output(16, GPIO.HIGH) # digitalWrite(16, HIGH)
     return 'I turned on the pin.'

+# Below we take input from a web browser and channel it to GPIO pin.
+# app.route refers to your Pi's IP address, which you'll type into a web browser URL line when you want to control this code.
+# For example, to set pin 16 on your Pi to HIGH, in your web browser you'll type [your Pi IP address]/digital/write/16/HIGH.
 # Make sure the line below has the correct angle brackets in it.
 @app.route('/digital/write/<pin_name>/<state>')
 def digital_write(pin_name, state):